MohamedMostafa23/Artificial-Intelligence-in-Medicine-II/README.md

-# Artificial Intelligence in Medicine II Course (In Progress)
+# Artificial Intelligence in Medicine II Course
 Welcome to the repository for the "Artificial Intelligence in Medicine II" course at the Technical University of Munich (TUM)!

 ## Course Description